 The Gospels, in contrast, simply narrate unbelievable claim after unbelievable claim about a guy who can feed whole crowds with one tuna sandwich, cause dead saints to rise from their graves, himself resurrect from the dead, and then fly into space in broad daylight.
 These unbelievable tall tales make up the bulk of the narrative.
 As philosopher Stephen Law points out, following the principle of contamination, the frequency of these unbelievable stories cast doubt on even the mundane details in the narrative.
 It is not as if their genre is relatively historical, but merely peppered with a few miracles here and there.
 Rather, the Gospels are entirely fantastical and legendary.
 The Gospels are so contaminated by unbelievable claims that they should be treated as untrustworthy until there is good reason for believing specific details.

-Another thing that should be noted is that, while ancient historians occasionally report miracles, they often use specific grammatical structures that distance themselves from affirming the stories and make clear that they are only reporting the claims.
+Another thing that should be noted is that, while ancient historians occasionally report miracles, they often use specific grammatical constructions that distance themselves from affirming the stories and make clear that they are only reporting the claims.
 The historian Titus Livy, for example, in reporting some of the miracle stories of regal Rome, frequently uses terms like ut dicitur (“as it is said”) or ferunt (“they claim”) to specify that he is not endorsing the claims, but only recording that they were made.
 One such example is when Livy (1.39) discusses the tale of how, when he was a child, the king Servius Tullius’ head caught on fire while he was sleeping, but did not harm him, as it was a sign that he would be a future king.
 Livy’s careful use of the verb ferunt (“they claim”) indicates that he is distancing himself from gullibly believing in this fable.
-The Gospels in contrast just throw out miracle after miracle, asking us to believe every single one of them, in a manner that presumes a complete lack of critical thinking on the part of the reader.
+The Gospels, in contrast, just throw out miracle after miracle, asking us to believe every single one of them, in a manner that presumes far less critical thinking on the part of the reader.

 9. Important Characters and Events Do Not Disappear from the Narrative